There are Salem numbers with trace $-3$ and every degree at least $34$

 Finally, we have a direct application of Theorem \ref{intro:thm} to totally positive algebraic integers (i.e., such that all their conjugates are positive).

 \begin{cor} Totally positive algebraic integers with degree $d$ and trace $2d-3$ exist for every~$d\geq 16$. \end{cor}

 It is well known that if $P(x)$ is the minimal polynomial of a Salem number (a Salem polynomial, so to speak), then there exists an irreducible polynomial $Q \in \mathbb{Z}[x]$, of degree half the degree of $P$, such that $P(x)=x^{\deg Q}Q(x+\frac{1}{x}+2)$.
 Moreover, $Q$ has only real and positive roots.
-Consequently, Theorem \ref{intro:thm} directly implies Corollary \ref{intro:cor} for $d>16$, and a polynomial of degree $16$ was found in \cite{EMRS}.
-Furthermore, Corollary \ref{intro:cor} is complete, since there does not exist a totally positive algebraic integer with trace $2d-3$ and degree $<16$.
+Consequently, Theorem \ref{intro:thm} directly implies Corollary \ref{intro:cor} for $d>16$, and a polynomial of degree $16$ and trace $29$ was found in \cite{EMRS}.
+Furthermore, Corollary \ref{intro:cor} is complete, since there is no totally positive algebraic integer with trace $2d-3$ and degree $<16$.